 All about The Basildon & Pitsea Cricket Club

 Originally called Basildon Cricket Club, we have been in existence since before the second world war.
 During the time when all the young men were serving in the forces, the club fell into decline, and was reformed in 1948.
-Back in these times the club played at the Old Rectory in Cranes Farm Road, now the site of the Ford / Fiat Tractor Plant.
+Back in these times the club played at the Old Rectory in Cranes Farm Road, now the site of the New Holland Tractor Plant.

 We moved to the Benfleet Recreation ground when Basildon New Town began taking shape, and in 1962 the club moved back to Basildon.
 In 1968 The Basildon Cricket Club was formed, as a result of a merger between two of the New Town’s clubs; Basildon Cranes and Basildon Cricket Club.
 At the same time the club made Mopsies Park their headquarters, which is where the club still plays today.
 Naturally enough the merger of these two clubs was strengthened further by the addition of several well known local players from other clubs, producing a club of considerable strength.
 During this period the club won the Basildon Knock Out.
 Cup with regular consistency and also became the first club outside of the Southend area to win the Southend Knock Out Shield.